workerholic/workerholic.github.io/_includes/story.md

 ```

-As you can see here, that is definitely not the case.
+As we can see here, that is definitely not the case.
 Why?

-Because the code above is not thread-safe.
-As mentioned earlier, when we have multiple threads trying to access and modify the same resource, `$balance` in this case, we have a race condition.
+Because the code above is **not thread-safe**.
+As mentioned earlier, when we have multiple threads trying to access and modify the same resource, `$balance` in this case, we have a **race condition**.
 A thread can enter the `perform` method which first sets `current_balance = $balance`, and then the OS scheduler can pause that thread and run another thread to do the same thing.
-So now you have two threads (and potentially more) starting its `current_balance` from 0 rather than a stacking multiple of 1,000,000.
+So now we have two threads (and potentially more) starting with its `current_balance` at 0.
 In the end, your final balance can be any multiple of 1,000,000 between 1,000,000 and 10,000,000.
-In other words, you cannot guarantee that the code will work as expected, and results may be different each time you run this program.
+In other words, **we cannot guarantee that the code will work as expected**, and results may be different each time we run this program.

-Let's look at another example in order to understand how tricky concurrenc issues can be:
+Let's look at another example in order to understand how tricky concurrency issues can be:

 ```ruby
 $balance = 0